itornaza/sdc-finding-lane-lines/writeup.md

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+### 1. Describe of the pipeline. and a brief explanation for modifications on the draw_lines() function.

 My pipeline consists of 6 steps.
 First, I convert the image to grayscale, then I apply a gaussian blur filter.
 The resulted more smooth grayscale image is now pushed into canny edge filter in order to get clear line segments that can be further processed.
 To exclude unwanted lines I further apply a region masking on the image to get only the lines of interest.
 That means that only lines that are in a more narrow area in front of the car are taken into consideration.
 Then this masked image is subjected to Hough transformation in order to detect the actual lane line segments on the road, either if they are continuous or not and no matter their color.
 During the hough transform the lines are averaged and extrapolated so they can be seen as two continuous red lines that overlay the lane lines.
 In the end, I overlay the detected lanes over the original image to provide a usable result.